insyncsolutions/appseconnectdocs/_posts/Getting-Started/2018-09-20-accessing-portal.md

 c.
 Subscription Expiry date
 d.
 Application Categories Subscribed.

-**Note: The above three widgets initiate in minimized form by default.
-Users need to expand the widgets to view the widget details.**
+**Note: User can minimize or expand the above three widget as per their requirement.**

 ![Subscription_Dashboard](/staticfiles/root/media/Subscription_Dashboard.png)

-*4.Execution Status: This widget displays the data synced wrt to an organization and is categorised based on the status: Success, Skipped & Failure.*
+*4. Execution Status : This widget displays the data synced with respect to an organization and is categorized based on the status : Success, Skipped & Failure.*
 The percentage is displayed on a pie chart  irrespective of connections.
 Hovering over the section on the pie chart will display the exact number of data based on the statuses.
-Users can minimize, maximize the widget by click on the respective button available on the top right corner of the widget.
+Users can minimize and maximize the widget by click on the respective button available on the top right corner of the widget.

 **Note: The close button remains in disabled state.**

 ![ExecutionStatus_Dashboard](/staticfiles/root/media/ExecutionStatus_Dashboard.png)

-*5. Execution Counts: This widget displays the data counters with respect to each connection in form of a Bar chart.*
+*5. Execution Counts : This widget displays the data counters with respect to each connection in form of a Bar chart.*
-This widget displays the status of each connection based on:  Success, Skipped, Unprocessed & Failure.
+This widget displays the status of each connection based on :  Success, Unprocessed, Skipped & Failed.
-Users can minimize, maximize the widget by click on the respective button available on the top right corner of the widget.
+Users can minimize and maximize the widget by click on the respective button available on the top right corner of the widget.
 **Note: The close button remains in disabled state**
 ![ExecutionCount_Dashboard.png](/staticfiles/root/media/ExecutionCount_Dashboard.png)